Carbonation and Alcohol

-Obviously, this is not the method I am going to recommend for first timers, just because it is another thing you have to buy, and you will do okay without it.
+This is not the method I am going to recommend for first timers, just because it is another thing you have to buy, and you will do okay without it.
 If you do opt to use a hydrometer and stop it just right, the remaining yeast and sugar that is in the juice will keep carbonating in the bottles until the sugar runs out.
 So do not add any EXTRA sugar at bottling time, like the back carb method.
 This would kick all the yeast back into full production and you will end up with over carbonated bottles of cider that make geysers when you open them (like the photo on the left) or worse, exploding bottles.
 With this method, adding flavor and xylitol are okay (more about this on the next page) as the yeast cannot make carbonation or alcohol out of the xylitol.

 Option two: "Back Carbonation" If you are wanting a more controlled carbonation experience, choose the "back carbonation" method.
 The difference in this method is that you should WAIT until bubbling has nearly stopped and there are only few little tiny bubbles around the surface of the neck of the jug.
 You are letting the yeast convert ALL of the sugar (natural and added) in the cider to alcohol, and the cider will be "dry."
 This should take about 2 weeks.
 After you move the cider to the secondary jug (more about this in racking and bottling) you will let it sit even longer (another ~2 weeks) to make sure all of the sugar is eaten up.
 If you taste the cider at this stage, it will be very dry, even bitter.
 But not to worry.
 If you want sweet cider, just add some sugar alcohol (like the xylitol in the photo below) to the brew that the yeast can't eat up.
 Back carbonation gives you much more control over how dry or sweet, and even still or fizzy your cider is.
 If you would like a nice, fizzy cider: for a gallon at bottling time, add either: